rj45/starjay/docs/cpu_isa_manual.md

   | O | 0   0 | 0   0 | 1   1   0   1 |
   +---+-------+-------+---------------+

-  push(nos! | tos!)
+  push(nos! & tos!)
 ```

-Performs a bitwise OR operation on the top two values on the data stack which are popped and the result pushed on the top of the stack.
+Performs a bitwise AND operation on the top two values on the data stack which are popped and the result pushed on the top of the stack.

 ##### 3.4.17. `xor` - Bitwise XOR